Friday, November 18, 2016

 Parodies for Charities!

-Parodies for Charities proceeds are currently going to the National Alliance to End Homelessness.
+Parodies for Charities proceeds are currently going to RAIIN

 Parodies for Charities began in November 2016; its original mission statement is below.
-The world has changed in some ways since then, but the need to help each other is the same, and so is my own wish to do so by means of silliness.
+The world has changed in some ways since then [ETA 11/6/24: and in some big ways, it hasn't].
+But the need to help each other is the same, and so is my own wish to do so by means of silliness.

 When in the course of inhuman events it becomes necessary to remind the powerful that, for one thing, the word "consent" appears right in our nation's first founding document (look it up), it also becomes necessary to do something about it.
 For we held these truths to be self-evident, but apparently they bear repeating: that we (including but not limited to straight white dudes) are endowed by our creator (regardless of our belief or lack thereof in any particular creator) with certain in-freaking-alienable rights, among them life, liberty, and the pursuit of happiness, which at this point pretty much requires that we laugh.